Roshi-Codes/BlueTeamBeast/README.md

 You must use an account with the correct priviledges for the tasks you want to carry out.
 WinRM will not 'drop creds' on the devices you manage in the same way a direct logon or RDP session will.
 I highly recommend an account(s) dedicated to this purpose.
 The exact permissions and nature of your accounts should be something you discuss with the appropriate members of your team or organisation.

 The common methodology used in these scripts is creating sessions to target machines and then invoking commands or scripts to run in memory on the target.

-I will start by uploading scripts to help with the preparation phase of the IR cycle.
-Deploying agents and baselining systems.

 Where possible I will provide scripts for multiple versions of PowerShell on endpoints, **ALL scripts must be initiated from a host running at least PSv5.** Example: IF your environment still has hosts using PSv2, you will need to have an IR device running PSv5 and you will *probably* need to use the backwards compatible scripts.
 This is because the PowerShell function Copy-Item failed in testing when copying anything larger than a few hundred KBs in size to a host running PSv2.